 These obligations, however, can be costly for start-ups and early stage issuers.
 The securities regulators in British Columbia, Saskatchewan, Manitoba, Québec, New Brunswick and Nova Scotia (the participating jurisdictions) have made available registration and prospectus exemptions to facilitate securities crowdfunding to help make it easier for start-ups and early-stage businesses to raise money by issuing securities.
-The securities regulators refer to this as the "start-up crowdfunding".
+The securities regulators refer to this as the "start-up crowdfunding exemptions" or "start-up crowdfunding".